bluenviron/mediamtx/README.md

      docker run --rm -it --network=host -v $PWD/rtsp-simple-server.yml:/rtsp-simple-server.yml aler9/rtsp-simple-server
      ```

-   The configuration can be changed dinamically when the server is running (hot reloading) by writing to the configuration file.
+   The configuration can be changed dynamically when the server is running (hot reloading) by writing to the configuration file.
 Changes are detected and applied without disconnecting existing clients, whenever it's possible.

 2. By overriding configuration parameters with environment variables, in the format `RTSP_PARAMNAME`, where `PARAMNAME` is the uppercase name of a parameter.
 For instance, the `rtspAddress` parameter can be overridden in the following way: